Price: MSRP $849

 There’s also a zippered pocket on the outside of the storage bin, where you can throw your cell phone, keys, and whatever else you need easy access to.
 There are also mesh pockets on the back of each seat.
 It doesn’t come with a “parent organizer,” but you can buy one separately.

 Thule clearly designed this handlebar with parents’ comfort in mind.
 The handlebar is height adjustable, ergonomic and extra cushiony, and it has an easy-to-engage hand brake.

 Though the handlebar is adjustable, some taller users find it’s still tough for them to find the right height and report continuously kicking the stroller’s back when jogging.

 The rear tires are 16” air-filled tires and the all-wheel suspension makes for an awesomely smooth ride.

 The 12” swivel front wheel easily locks into place for distance running.
-Yes, you have to kneel down at the wheel to lock it (unlike the Summit X3), but people don’t seem to be bothered by that.
+Yes, you have to kneel down at the wheel to lock it, but people don’t seem to be bothered by that.
 It also has a “fine-tune” feature that allows you to get it rolling DEAD STRAIGHT – which is SO essential for locked-wheel running.
 (The Bob Revolution also has this feature.)

 If you’re out and about when it’s dark, Thule added a reflective strip on the wheels of the Urban Glide 2 Double for increased safety and visibility at night.

 One thing reviewers of this jogger say over and over again is how easy it is to fold, even with one hand.
-Again, the new BOB has this exact fold as well.
-Phbbbt.
+Check out how simple it is here.

 To unfold, just undo the lock strap, pick up the handlebar, and throw it open.
 Easy peasy.